-The Ditton Geotechnical Services Pty Ltd (DGS) Mine Subsidence Assessment Report for LW 203 to LW 206 (DGS 2022) (Mine Subsidence Assessment Report) has been used as a basis for developing the performance measures and management actions in response to the predicted impacts on Aboriginal cultural heritage sites within the Extraction Plan Area.
+The Ditton Geotechnical Services Pty Ltd (DGS) Mine Subsidence Assessment Report for LW 203 to LW 206 (DGS 2022) (Mine Subsidence Assessment Report) and the Review of the proposed strain relieving slots at the 'Mayfield' grinding groove site due to LW203 to 206 at the Narrabri Mine (DGS 2024) (Mayfield GG1 Technical Review) have been used as a basis for developing the performance measures and management actions in response to the predicted impacts on Aboriginal cultural heritage sites within the Extraction Plan Area.
 The Mine Subsidence Assessment Report is presented in full as Appendix J to EP 203-206.
 Management and monitoring measures have also been developed based on previous Archaeological surveys and current management plans implemented at the Narrabri Mine (refer to section 11).